'They're like sharks': VCU uses second-half run to knockout Richmond, continue A-10 ascension

 Sophomore forward Jalen DeLoach further quieted the crowd with an emphatic block of UR senior center Neal Quinn's attempt in the lane.

-Out of the under-8-minute stoppage, Rams redshirt-sophomore wing Jamir Watkins drove to the basket with authority, finishing through contact for an and-1.
+Out of the under-8-minute stoppage, Rams redshirt sophomore wing Jamir Watkins drove to the basket with authority, finishing through contact for an and-one.

 People are also reading…

-Graduate transfer forward Brandon Johns bullied his way to the line and hit a couple free throws.
+Graduate transfer forward Brandon Johns Jr. bullied his way to the line and hit a couple of free throws.

 Watkins sank a 3 from the wing.
 Nunn added a layup.
 Johns ripped down a board and sank the put-back attempt.

-And a crowd that had only moments ago been at a fever pitch groaned, and groaned again amid a knockout blow of a 15-0 run to put the visitors from across town up 68-49.
+And a crowd that only moments earlier had been at a fever pitch groaned, and groaned again amid a knockout blow of a 15-0 run to put the visitors from across town up 68-49.

-The air had left the Robins Center in a trice, and a handful of Richmond fans began filing out of the upper tiers along with it as surely blasphemous "VCU" chants began emanating from the black and gold faithful, clearly audible even amid the thickest of enemy territory.
+The air had left the Robins Center in a trice, and a handful of Richmond fans began filing out of the upper tiers along with it as surely blasphemous "VCU" chants began emanating from the Rams faithful, clearly audible even amid the thickest of enemy territory.

-A glowing moment of emotional maturity, perhaps, for VCU coach Mike Rhoades' ascendant, first-place Rams on their way to a 74-62 victory.
+A glowing moment of emotional maturity, perhaps, for VCU coach Mike Rhoades' ascendant Rams on their way to a 74-62 victory and first place in the A-10.

 "We made that run there because I thought we played really good team defense, got some clean rebounds," Rhoades said of the turning point, which included a slew of second-chance opportunities.

-Baldwin, who finished with 14 points, five assists, four rebounds, two steals and just two turnovers, said Rhoades, in moments such as Richmond's surge of momentum, reminds his Rams to stay calm through adversity.
+Rhoades said Baldwin, who finished with 14 points, 5 assists, 4 rebounds, 2 steals and just 2 turnovers, in moments such as Richmond's surge of momentum reminds his Rams to stay calm through adversity.

 Keep their composure the Rams did, something that seems to be coming much easier than early in the year following last Friday's conference-hierarchy-altering win at Dayton.